 - 1. When school children are being transported on a school bus, they are under the supervision, direction, and control of the school bus driver and are subject to disciplinary measures by the bus driver and the governing body of the school corporation.
 The school bus driver shall keep order and maintain discipline among the children while in the school bus or along the route, being firm but polite, impartial and fair and shall use every care for the safety of the children. - 2.
-A student shall be located immediately upon entering the bus in the place assigned by the driver as deemed necessary.
+Students are not permitted to video or photograph other students or adults without their permission while on the bus.

-- 3. Students shall not stand or move from place to place during the trip.
-If students are assigned seats, they will remain seated throughout the trip on the bus. - 4.
-Loud, boisterous, or profane language, or indecent conduct will not be tolerated. - 4.
-Students shall not be allowed to tease, scuffle, trip, hold, hit, or use their hands, feet or body in any other objectionable manner. - 6.
+- 3. A student shall be located immediately upon entering the bus in the place assigned by the driver as deemed necessary. - 4.
+Students shall not stand or move from place to place during the trip.
+If students are assigned seats, they will remain seated throughout the trip on the bus. - 5.
+Loud, boisterous, or profane language, or indecent conduct will not be tolerated. - 6.
+Students shall not be allowed to tease, scuffle, trip, hold, hit, or use their hands, feet or body in any other objectionable manner. - 7.
 Windows and doors will not be opened or closed except by permission of the bus driver.
 There is a safety line on all side window posts and windows must not be lowered past that line.
 All body parts must be inside the bus at all times.
-No objects are to be thrown out the window. - 7.
-Students shall not enter or exit the bus until it has come to a full stop and the door has been opened by the bus driver. - 8.
-Students shall be waiting at their designated bus stop area five (5) minutes prior to the expected bus arrival time.
+No objects are to be thrown out the window. - 8.
+Students shall not enter or exit the bus until it has come to a full stop and the door has been opened by the bus driver. - Students shall be waiting at their designated bus stop area five (5) minutes prior to the expected bus arrival time.
 The bus driver will not be required to wait longer than any other stop.
-If there is no signal from the parent, the driver may leave. - 9.
+If there is no signal from the parent, the driver may leave. - 10.
 If a student does not ride for three (3) consecutive days without prior notification from the parent or guardian, the driver is not required to stop.
-Bus service will resume after the parent or guardian contacts the Transportation Department. - 10.
+Bus service will resume after the parent or guardian contacts the Transportation Department. - 11.
 Students should stay at least ten (10) feet back from the spot where the school bus stops for pickups.
-Students should not crowd to be first on bus.
+Students should not crowd to be first on the bus.
 They should wait until the bus has come to a complete stop.